wimglenn/whl/README.rst

 Quickly makes Python wheels_ from a bunch of .py files without needing a ``setup.py`` at all.

 **You probably don't want to use this**.
 It's intentionally minimal for my own use-cases, and doesn't have many features yet (no support for entrypoints, dependencies, extras).
-If all you're looking for is a fast build, then consider using [`flit build --format wheel`](https://flit.pypa.io/en/latest/) with a ``pyproject.toml`` file which is almost as fast.
+If all you're looking for is a fast build, then consider using ``flit build --format wheel`` with a ``pyproject.toml``, this should be nearly as fast.

 Usage
 -----